Take action

 Trade

-Corporate courts (formally known as ISDS) can be written into trade rules.
-They give fossil fuel companies the power to sue governments outside of the national legal system, for things like taking action on the climate emergency.
-Either the corporations want payoffs in the millions or even billions, or they use corporate courts as a threat to force governments to back down.
+Corporate courts – formally known as ISDS – can be written into trade deals.
+They give companies the power to sue governments outside of the national legal system, over policies such as environmental protection or health regulation which they allege harm their profits.
+Either the corporations want payoffs in the millions and billions, or they use corporate courts as a threat to force governments to back down.

 Support our trade campaign with a donation